bitcubico/english/rules.md

 Love | Joan **loves eating** in restaurants
 Begin | It **began to snow**

+## Can, Could, have to
+When use can or could the verb is simple

+### Can
+Use for present ability (skills) or posibility

+e.g.
+- I can dance bachata

+### Could
+Use for presente hypothetical (imaginary - unreal) posibility

+e.g.
+- I could go to ghe movies tonight

+Use for past real ability or posibility

+e.g.
+- When I was a baby, I could sleep all day

+Use the following questions with Could you to ask for help.

+e.g.:
+- **Could** you do me a favor?
+- **Could** you help me?

+### Have to (obligation)

 ## The

 Se usa cuando se habla de algo específico.\